 Society perpetuates itself through the internalization of culture.
 Its members transmit culture to the next generation and society continues to exist.

-2. lnfuses basic discipline
+2. infuses basic discipline

 Socialization infuses basic discipline among the people who socialize.
 A person learns to control his impulses.
 He may show disciplined behavior to gain social approval from others.

-3. Helps to control human behaviour
+3. Helps to control human behavior

 Socialization helps to control human behavior.
 An individual from birth to death undergoes training and his, behavior is controlled in numerous ways.